 History of Reiki

 The second degree (Okuden) focuses on the use of symbols to “to form a temporary connection between the practitioner and the recipient”.
 The student can then do the work from a remote location, not physically with the client, as a form of “distant healing”.
+Some teachers recommend that their students attempt this distance healing on friends or family.
+That’s because they are more easily able to focus on the person that they are sending positive vibrations to this way.
 In Japan, this can take decades of practice.
 Most students do not achieve third degree (Shinpiden) to become a Reiki Master/Teacher.

 Clients report feeling “warmth or tingling” and relaxation, well-being, and some “emotional releases”.
-It is thought that Reiki can help “stimulate the body’s natural healing processes”.
+Practitioners believe that Reiki can help “stimulate the body’s natural healing processes”.
+The effects of Reiki are similar to those of placebo.
+This does not mean that they do not still benefit the patient.
 There is a Center for Reiki Research, which is meant to promote “scientific awareness of Reiki” and compiles current published research.
-Reiki is offered in some hospitals, hospice programs, and medical clinics.4 Some reports from patients, nurses, and doctors have noted that Reiki can reduce stress and the amount of pain medication needed, and it can help the healing process and improve appetite and sleep.
+Reiki is offered in some hospitals, hospice programs, and medical clinics.5 Some reports from patients, nurses, and doctors have noted that Reiki can reduce stress and the amount of pain medication needed, and it can help the healing process and improve appetite and sleep.
 It can also assist with the side effects of radiation and chemotherapy.6

 Reiki practitioners typically will not recommend reiki as a substitute for other traditional and complementary care.
 They will encourage clients to seek medical consultation for serious conditions.
 Practitioner, therefore, considers reiki more of an adjunct therapy.7